NKTKLN/Universal-bot/README.md

 - [ ] Add the ability to store plugin data in the database
 - [ ] Fix the need to reboot when loading a new version of the plugin
+- [ ] Add the ability to update the bot in the settings

 ## 📃 License